citp/privacy-policy-historical/b/be/ben/bennetts.co.uk.md

  **11        Contact Us**

-11.1    If You have any questions about this Privacy & Cookie Policy or any of the Terms of which it forms part please contact us at Bennetts, Pegasus House,  Bakewell Road, Orton Southgate, Peterborough, Cambridgeshire PE2 6YS United Kingdom or at [enquiries@bikesocial.co.uk](mailto:enquiries@bikesocial.co.uk).
+11.1    If You have any questions about this Privacy & Cookie Policy or any of the Terms of which it forms part please contact us at Bennetts, Enbrook Park,  Sandgate, Folkestone, Kent CT20 3SE United Kingdom or at [enquiries@bikesocial.co.uk](mailto:enquiries@bikesocial.co.uk).